-With nutrition information coming from every direction, how can a busy parents know they are doing the right thing when planning meals?
+With nutrition information coming from every direction, how can busy parents do healthy meal planning?

 The media world is chock-full of various health advices on nutrition and eating healthy.
 More often than not, this information is conflicting or just down right confusing.
 For example: Do I count carbohydrates or calories?
 Are potatoes good or bad for me?
 Do I use butter or margarine?
 And just what are trans-fats?

 For a clear answer, look no farther than your plate.
 What goes on your plate goes into your and your family’s mouths.
 Take a moment to visualize whether your family’s plates are supporting health.

 Key Elements of a Healthy Plate